Jonny Venters: Personal life

 Venters married Viviana, whom he began dating in high school, in 2008.
 The couple has three children.

 Pitching style

 Venters primarily throws a sinker, which he throws with exceptional velocity (93–96 mph).
 He used that sinker to achieve a near-70% ground ball rate in 2010, leading all qualified MLB pitchers.
-His superb knuckle curveball is thrown at 85–88 mph.
+His superb knuckle curve is thrown at 85–88 mph.
 In 2011, it resulted in an extraordinary whiff rate of 71% (the highest for any pitch by any relief pitcher) and was put in play less than 6% of the time.
 He also has a four-seam fastball in the mid 90s and a changeup in the upper 80s that he began throwing somewhat frequently in 2012 against right-handed hitters.